rhasspy/dataset-voice-kerstin/DATASHEET.md

 1. **For what purpose was the dataset created?** Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
 Please provide a description.

-s dataset was created in response to a call for volunteers to create public domain, high quality, single-speaker datasets with phonetically diverse prompts for training text to speech voices.
+    This dataset was created in response to a call for volunteers to create public domain, high quality, single-speaker datasets with phonetically diverse prompts for training text to speech voices.

 2. **Who created this dataset (e.g. which team, research group) and on behalf of which entity (e.g. company, institution, organization)**?